-We all remember instances in post-secondary school, college/university, a workshop, or a seminar, where we’ve learned something particularly relevant then gone home and not applied a single thing that we learned the previous day.
+We all can remember instances in post-secondary school, a college or university lecture, a workshop, or a seminar, where we’ve learned something particularly relevant.
+Then, once we're back at home or the office, we're unable to apply a single thing that we learned the previous day.
 Sound familiar?

 Research shows that after 30 days, only 10 per cent of the learning acquired in a passive state is retained.
 In a passive state, learners don’t apply what they’ve learned.

 In the 1980s, three researchers from the Center for Creative Leadership formulated a model for learning and development to determine the optimal methods of learning for successful executives.
 Termed the “70:20:10” model, it concludes that learners obtain 70 per cent of their knowledge from on-the-job experiences, 20 per cent from interacting with peers, and 10 per cent from formal education or training.
 Well-designed formal learning creates links between all of those pieces in order to maximize retention.
 It’s one of the reasons Ivey uses the case study method to analyze business issues; learners are placed in the role of the decision maker.
 By tying learning to a sense of action, students retain more knowledge because it is learned in an active state instead of a passive one.
 Case studies allow for the participants to learn vicariously; to visualize themselves making the decision and performing the action – not only mentally, but emotionally as well.
 Although knowledge is important, action is truly powerful.